niklasgrab/OpenHomeMatic/README.md

 The DeviceAttribute class and the DeviceCommand is extended from abstract class DeviceChannel.
 The DeviceAttribute class has a unique identifier.
 The DeviceAttribute class holds the attribute value and the time of the last update.
 If the status message is received the device can call setValue of the DeviceAttribute to store the value and create a new timestamp.
 If a listener is registered it further calls the method updateListerner of the AttributeChannel to inform the the listener over value changes.
 The DeviceCommand class is only for distinguishing the device channels from DeviceAttribute classes in the HomeMaticConnection class when we are scan for channels.
 The class ValueType contains the supported value types for the DeviceAttribute.

 The MessageHandler creates and starts the InputThread for receiving messages.
 It creates and opens the configured Connection from the package connection.
 The MessageHandler can be called with one of the methods sendMessage.
 In this case for each device an output thread is created and started if this thread is not available.
 The send message is added to the outputThread.
 The OutputThread is responsible to send the message over the Connection Class.
 The The input- and the output-threads lives until the MessageHandler is stopped.
 When the inputThread not receives a pairing message it calls the method onReceivedMessage of the MessageHandler.
 The method onReceivedMessage checks if the incoming message belongs to known device and returns immediate if not so.
 Next we look if we have to acknowledge the outputThread by calling interrupt because this thread is waiting for a received message.
-If a broadcast message was sent, we sent an acknowledge message back.
+If a broadcast message (that is the case when the destination is "000000") was sent, we sent an acknowledge message back.
 We look for the last sent command message and call parseMessage of the device.

 In the run method of the InputThread the thread waits in a loop for incoming messages.
 If an incoming message was received it calls handleMessage.
-The first byte of the message have to start with 'V' for Version message and 'A' or 'a' for status messages.
-If the type of the status message is 0x00 and manager is in pairing mode we try to create a new device.
-In the other case if the message destination equals to the id or it is a broadcast message or the message is in party mode the message is forwarded to onReceivedMessage.
+The first byte of the message have to start with ['V'](http://culfw.de/commandref.html#cmd_V) for Version message and ['A' or 'a'](http://culfw.de/commandref.html#cmd_A) for status messages.
+If the type of the status message is 0x00 and HomeMaticManager is in pairing mode we try to create a new device.
+In the other case if the message destination equals to the id or it is a broadcast message or in the message the destination and the source are equal (that is party mode) the message is forwarded to onReceivedMessage.

+In the run method of the OutputThread we have an error counter.
+The loop is finished if the error counter is greater 25 or the thread should be stopped.
+Next we look for messages to be sent in the fifo list.
+Only CommandMessages could be sent.
+We build a token with the destination and the message number to identify if we receive an answer to our command message.
+If we want pairing we have to sent 3 three messages where we expect for each message an answer.
+Only if we get all answers then the device is paired.
+Otherwise state of the device is set to unknown.
+This is done in the next loop where we sent the command message over the connection object and increment the message number and wait 2500 milliseconds for an answer (see onReceivedMessage).
+If an exceptions occurs we increment the error counter.

 ![activity diagram messages](doc/img/messages.png)